QloudNetwork/qloud-integrations/qloud-spring-boot-starter/README.md

 ## Logout Controller

-There is an optional logout controller that will delete the JWT token cookie and redirect the user agent to the Qloud login page.
+There is an optional logout controller that will delete the JSON Web Token cookie and redirect the user agent to the Qloud login page.
 It can be enabled by configuring the URL path for this controller:

 ```properties